lukehutch/flutter_reactive_widget/README.md

 [`flutter_reactive_widget` is hosted on pub.dev](https://pub.dev/packages/flutter_reactive_widget).

-To be able to import the library, you need to add a dependency upon it in `pubspec.yaml`:
+To be able to import the library, you need to add a dependency upon it in `pubspec.yaml`, then run `flutter pub get`:

 ```yaml
 dependencies: